shum05/rag_tool_q-a/README.md

 # RAG Tool - A Haystack, Mistral, and ChainLit-based Question Answering Tool

 ![Project Status](https://img.shields.io/badge/status-active-brightgreen.svg)
+## Goal:
+The project aims to provide accurate answers to user questions based on the information available in the dataset.
 A powerful and customizable Question Answering (QA) tool that uses Haystack, Mistral, and ChainLit to extract answers from a dataset.

 ## Table of Contents